 6. Loving notes

 A simple “I love you” note will tell them that you miss them as much as they miss home and miss you.
-They will be grateful for your love.
+They will be grateful for your love and care.

 There are innumerable poems you can write on a note for your child.
 You can even compose one.